 - A behavior plan to put into place individualized to your dog and environment.

 - We do not use aversive equipment or any type of dominance theory in any of our programs.
 By signing a professional code of ethics in behavior consulting, we have committed to not use any prong, shock, electric, or metal collars in any capacity in any of our programs.
-The science is very clear that using aversives in training increases these problem behaviors, and we align our training with the best practices in veterinary behavior medicine.
+The science and data in the veterinary behavior world is very clear that using aversives in training increases these problem behaviors, and we align our training with the best practices in veterinary behavior medicine.